top of page

 5. Warpage During Reflow

 Package warpage is mainly driven by thermal stress and CTE mismatch during reflow.
-Innovations like online temperature and curvature monitoring, use of CTE-optimized substrates, and 3D real-time measurement technologies now help maintain warpage control under 50 µm, thus minimizing assembly and operational risks.
+Innovations such as online temperature and curvature monitoring, CTE-optimized substrates, and 3D real-time measurement technologies help maintain warpage control under 50 µm.
+This minimizes assembly and operational risks.

 Warpage During Reflow